 Traditionally, economic research on the relationship between globalization and labor markets has focused on the impact of falling tariffs or rising imports, with few studies examining the growth of local labor market opportunities and challenges that follow from increased exports.

-The new World Bank-ILO report takes a novel analytical approach by combining household-level or worker-level surveys with trade data to construct a unique dataset that bolsters our understanding of how big changes in trade can impact local labor markets.
-It builds on a new literature that credibly assesses the response of employment and wages to a greater exposure to trade.
+The new World Bank-ILO report takes a novel analytical approach by combining household-level or worker-level surveys with trade data to construct a unique dataset that bolsters our understanding of how big changes in trade can impact local labor markets. .

-In short, .
+In short, the report quantifies the potential benefits of trade to address the South Asian paradox.
 It finds that increasing exports per worker could lead to higher wages and better jobs, including more formal-sector jobs for women.
 It also shows that the impacts of trade are geographically localized, and the effects do not easily disseminate across all regions and all groups of workers.

 .
-This would require reducing economic and social obstacles to women joining the workforce in Sri Lanka, such as changing potentially discriminatory regulations now in place.
+This would require reducing economic and social obstacles to women joining the workforce in India, such as changing potentially discriminatory regulations now in place.

 Other steps to extend labor market gains more widely include investing in infrastructure, removing trade barriers, and increasing the ability of workers to move to areas and into occupations where new jobs are being created.

 Regional challenges also must be addressed.
 Intra-regional trade accounts for just over five percent of South Asia’s total, compared with 50 percent in East Asia.